andijakl/ParentActivityPlanner/README.md

     // Participants can be updated by any logged-in user (for joining/leaving). match /activities/{activityId} {
       allow read, create: if request.auth != null;
-      // Allow update only if it's the creator OR if only the participants field is changing allow update: if request.auth != null && ( resource.data.creatorId == request.auth.uid ||
+      // Allow update only if it's the creator OR if only the participants/participantUids field is changing allow update: if request.auth != null && ( resource.data.creatorId == request.auth.uid ||
-                      request.resource.data.diff(resource.data).affectedKeys().hasOnly(['participants'])
+                      (request.resource.data.diff(resource.data).affectedKeys().hasAny(['participants', 'participantUids']) &&
+                       request.resource.data.diff(resource.data).affectedKeys().hasOnly(['participants', 'participantUids']))
                     );
       // Allow delete only by the creator allow delete: if request.auth != null && resource.data.creatorId == request.auth.uid;